mluukkai/WebPalvelinohjelmointi2023/wadror-english.md

 The structure of the course deviates to some extent from the department's course standard.
 Only one application is made in the course (which at the end of the course will look something like [this](https://ratebeer22.fly.dev/)), the same application is made both in the theory material and in the calculators embedded in the theory. **You can't just read the theory material of the course; When following the material, you have to build an application that is supplemented along the way, because otherwise it will be impossible to do the tasks.
 In other words, the course must be followed steadily for the entire seven weeks.**

-The course is divided into seven "weeks", i.e. the part that was done in the previous version of the course during one week.
+The course is divided into eight "weeks", i.e. the part that was done in the previous version of the course during one week.
 However, this course has only one deadline, 31 December 2023 at 23:59.

 Each "week" is returned separately to the course's [return application](https://studies.cs.helsinki.fi/stats/courses/rails2023/).
 After returning one week's assignments, you can see the example answer for the week.
 In the following week, it is possible to continue either building your own application or take the example answer from the previous week as a basis.